-MR. CAMPBELL: So when he gets those answers from the developer, I don't think he has a duty to follow up a couple of weeks before his investment and say, well, you know, have the change orders - has the number of the change orders?
+MR. CAMPBELL: So when he gets those answers from the developer, I don't think he has a duty to follow up a couple of weeks before his investment and say, well, you know, have the change orders -- has the number of the change orders?
 Are we still on schedule?
 In fact, he did ask, are we still on schedule?

-'''

-And according to Mr. Yount's contemporaneous documents, the schedule was going to be a soft opening, but the only schedule change was because of a light winter and the lack of revenue if they opened in December.
+''' documents, the schedule was going to be a soft opening, but the only schedule change was because of a light winter and the lack of revenue if they opened in December. '''

-'''